Severson-Group/AMDC-Firmware/docs/Building-and-Running-Firmware.md

 3. Select: `your master user repo` / `my-AMDC-private-C-code`
 5. `Finish`

-Building the private user application will fail.
-Fix this by doing the following.
+Building the private user application may fail.
+If it does (see the `Console` pane for info), fix by doing the following.
 This restructures the compiler / linker so they know where to find the appropriate files.

 ### Fix `common` code compilation

 This section explains how to configure the SDK build system to correctly use the AMDC `common` code from the submodule.

+**Only complete these steps if the build failed after you imported the user project!!!** If there were no errors, skip this section.

 Link `common` folder to project:
 1. In the `Project Explorer`, delete `common` folder from `bare` project (if present)